 At March 28, 2023, the Company recorded a share-based compensation liability of \$38.4 million relating to the modification from equity-settled to cash-settled awards, with \$27.3 million offset against previously recognized contributed surplus and \$11.0 million offset against retained earnings within shareholders' equity.
-At March 31, 2023, the Company remeasured the liability at fair value and recognized an additional \$2.7 million of share-based compensation expense with a corresponding charge to the liability.
-At June 30, 2023, the Company remeasured the liability at fair value and recognized \$11.0 million of share-based compensation expense with a corresponding charge to the liability.
-The Company paid \$21.7 million during the second quarter of 2023 resulting in a remaining share-based compensation liability of \$30.3 million.
+From March 28, 2023 to September 30, 2023, the Company has remeasured the liability at fair value and recognized \$17.5 million of share-based compensation expense with a corresponding charge to the liability.
+The Company has paid \$39.8 million during the second and third quarter of 2023 resulting in a remaining share-based compensation liability of \$16.1 million.